fdev31/onefilegallery/README.md

 * Get [the file](./1ftn) (or [here](https://raw.githubusercontent.com/fdev31/onefilegallery/master/1ftn))
 * Execute the file ! (`python 1ftn` or `chmod +x 1ftn` and then you can use `1ftn` directly)

+**With default options, the PARENT folder of the one passed as argument is assumed to be the root folder, where the index.html file is created**

 ## Features

 - Generate simple & beautiful but **static** image galleries (no PHP, no CGI, ...)